Applying to LMU Law

 6. Register to take the LSAT

-The Law School Admissions Test is offered four times each year (February, June, September/October, and December) at various testing centers throughout the country, including LMU Law.
+The Law School Admissions Test is offered six times each year (January, March, June, July, September, and November) at various testing centers throughout the country, including LMU Law.
 You can register for the LSAT through the LSAC.
 Note that there are specific deadlines and fees to apply to take the LSAT.

 If you are offered admission, final official transcripts for each undergraduate college or university attended must be received by the LSAC’s Credential Assembly Service.
 Note: At least one transcript must indicate the award of a bachelor’s degree from an accredited institution recognized by the United States Department of Education.
 To determine whether an institution is accredited by an agency or association recognized by the U.S. Department of Education, use this link: http://ope.ed.gov/accreditation/